ETS-Android1/MovieNight/README.md

 # MovieNight

+## About
+This repository was created to complete a project for the *Udacity Android Developer* Nanodeegre program.

+## Intro

-Android Application which shows you a list of popular movies using the MovieDB API.
+Android Application which shows you a list of popular/favourite  movies depending on the user preference  using the MovieDB API.

-# Usage
+## Features

+- GridView showing the movie posters alonside the title
+- Detail Screen showing more info ( videos,user reviews,date of release etc)
+about the movie clicked
+- Favourite mode for offline usage

+## Application Screenshots ( **coming soon**)

+## Uses

+- Picaso for image loading/cache
+- Retrofit + Gson for Async network calls

+### In order to run

 In order to use the app you should get an API key from the MoviesDB.com .
 After you have a key you should put it into **build.gradle line 30  theMovieDbApiKey** .
 After that run  and enjoy.

-# DO NOT run the app without getting a API KEY first cause it will crash
+ *Tip*: **DO NOT run the app without getting a API KEY first cause it will crash**